Questions about our Practice

 What services do we offer?

-The Fertility Center is devoted to assisting couples with fertility problems in becoming pregnant.
-Our practice also specializes in the evaluation and treatment of endometriosis, recurrent pregnancy loss, and menopause issues.
-We conduct a variety of diagnostic tests and treatment procedures including the following: Operative Laparascopy and Hysteroscopy Laser and Microsurgery Tubal Reversal Male Factor Evaluation and Treatment Intrauterine Insemination Cryopreservation Donor Egg Program Assisted Hatching (AH) In Vitro Fertilization Zygote Intrafallopian Transfer (ZIFT) ICSI (Direct Sperm Injection) Embryo Adoption.
+The Fertility Center is devoted to assisting individuals with fertility problems in becoming pregnant.
+Our practice also specializes in the evaluation and treatment of endometriosis, polycystic ovary syndrome (PCOS), recurrent pregnancy loss, etc. We conduct a variety of diagnostic tests and treatment procedures including the following: Operative Laparascopy and Hysteroscopy, Laser and Microsurgery, Male Factor Evaluation and Treatment, Intrauterine Insemination Cryopreservation Donor Egg Program Assisted Hatching (AH) In Vitro Fertilization Zygote Intrafallopian Transfer (ZIFT) ICSI (Direct Sperm Injection) Embryo Adoption.

 How will we work with your Doctor?